Adult Social Care

 Adult social care is a term for the wide range of support we provide to adults and carers.

 We want our residents to enjoy the best quality of life, based on choices that are important to them.
-While the vast majority of people in Bexley experience a good life, some people may need help during their lives due to disability, unemployment, health problems, homelessness, social isolation or crime.
+While the vast majority of people in Bexley experience a good life without support from us, some people may need help during their lives due to disability, health problems, difficulties with their mental health, social isolation or frailty.

 Our care and services play a crucial role in helping residents remain healthy and independent.
 The type and level of care can differ from person to person – it could include providing information and advice, universal or prevention services, or care and support for those with significant needs.